chetan0402/DSA-book/Linked List/Problems.md

 # Problems on Linked List

-### Q. Check whether the given linked list is either NULL-termminated or ends in a cycle
+### Q1.
+Check whether the given linked list is either NULL-termminated or ends in a cycle

 ```c
 void check(LLNode*head){